Catalog of articles about sports and healthy lifestyle. Is field hockey an Olympic sport or not?

 Field hockey at the Olympics

-Field hockey competitions at the Summer Olympics first appeared at the 1908 Summer Olympics in London and since then have been included in the program of every subsequent Games, except for the 1912 Games and the 1924 Games.
+Field hockey competitions at the Summer Olympics first appeared at the 1908 Summer Olympics in London and have since been included in the program of every subsequent Games, except the 1912 Games and the 1924 Games.
 Initially, the competition was men's, the women's tournament appeared at the 1980 Summer Olympics in Moscow.

-Field hockey - summer olympic look sports, one of the most popular types hockey.
-The competition is organized by the International Field Hockey Federation (Federation Intenationale de Hockey, FIH).
+Field hockey - summer olympic event sport, one of the most popular types hockey The competition is organized by the International Field Hockey Federation (Federation Intenationale de Hockey, FIH).

 Field hockey is very popular in Great Britain and former British possessions - India, Pakistan, Australia.
-In the US and Canada, this sport is popular among girls in colleges and universities.
-It is known that games similar to field hockey were played in ancient Egypt, Ancient Greece, among the Aztecs and the ancient Japanese even before new era.
-The modern rules of the game were developed in Great Britain at the end of the 19th century.
+In the US and Canada, the sport is popular among girls in colleges and universities.
+It is known that games similar to field hockey were played in Ancient Egypt, Ancient Greece, among the Aztecs and ancient Japanese even before new era.
+Modern rules of the game were developed in Great Britain at the end of the 19th century.
 Since then, there have been only minor rule changes.

-The first World Cup was held in 1971.
+The first World Championship was held in 1971.
 Field hockey is an Olympic sport.
-Among men's teams at the Olympics, competitions have been held since 1908 (with a break in 1912 and 1924), among women - only since 1980.
+Among men's teams at the Olympics, competitions have been held since 1908 (with a break in 1912 and 1924), among women's teams - only since 1980.

 The World Field Hockey Championships have been held regularly since the 1970s.

 In the USSR, field hockey began to develop in the mid-1960s.
-In 1967, the Field Hockey Federation was created, and in 1970 it became part of the International Federation.
-Field hockey in our country was less popular than his winter options- ice hockey and bandy.
-The only time Soviet players were successful at the Olympics was in 1980 in Moscow, when the women's and men's teams each won bronze medal.
-After the collapse of the USSR, field hockey in Russia is in crisis.
-The teams from Spain, the Netherlands, Australia, India and Pakistan have the greatest successes.
-As with all forms of hockey, players use sticks.
-The goal of the game is to drive the ball into the opponent's goal with a stick.
-Touching the ball with the hands or feet of any player other than the goalkeeper is prohibited.
-On the feet of the players - ordinary sports shoes.
+In 1967, the Field Hockey Federation was created, and in 1970 it joined the International Federation.
+Field hockey in our country was less popular than its winter options- ice hockey and bandy.
+The only time Soviet players achieved success at the Olympic Games was in 1980 in Moscow, when the women's and men's teams won each bronze medal.
+Since the collapse of the USSR, field hockey in Russia has been in crisis.
+The greatest successes were achieved by the teams of Spain, the Netherlands, Australia, India and Pakistan.
+As in all forms of hockey, players use sticks.
+The goal of the game is to drive the ball into the opponent's goal using a stick.
+It is prohibited for any players other than the goalkeeper to touch the ball with their hands or feet.
+The players wear regular sports shoes.
 All over the world they play on artificial turf.

 The team that scores more goals during the game than the opponent wins.
-In case of a tie, a draw is declared (in some tournaments, extra time may apply, and at the end of it - a penalty kick).
-But there is such a league in Europe EHL (European Hockey League) in this league participate best teams from all over Europe, and here the rules are significantly changed.
-1) usually in field hockey the cards are distributed as follows: A) for a minor violation of the rules, the referee shows the player a green warning card, and in the EHL a green card is a removal from the field of the player who violated the rules for 2 minutes.
-B) in regular field hockey championships yellow card- this is the removal of a player from the field for 2-5 minutes at the discretion of the judges, and depending on the magnitude of the violations, and in the EHL 5-10 minutes.
-C) a red card in both regular championships and in the EHL is a suspension until the end of the game, and subsequent matches may be missed - depending on the violations.
+If the score is equal, a draw is declared (in some tournaments, extra time may be used, and at the end of it, a penalty).
+But there is such a league in Europe EHL (European Hockey League) in this league they participate best teams from all over Europe, and here the rules have changed significantly.
+1) usually in field hockey the cards are distributed as follows: A) for a minor violation of the rules, the referee shows the player a green warning card, and in the EHL, a green card is the removal from the field of the player who violated the rules for 2 minutes.
+B) in regular field hockey championships yellow card- this is the removal of a player from the field for 2-5 minutes at the discretion of the referees, and depending on the size of the violations, and in the EHL 5-10 minutes.
+C) a red card both in regular championships and in the EHL is a removal for the rest of the game, and it is possible to miss subsequent matches - depending on the violations.

 www.amstd.spb.ru